openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 RAM it will not be considered a valid match.
 The same logic will be applied in the scheduler regardless of the hw:numa_mempolicy option setting.

-All of the properties described against the flavour could also be set against the image, with the leading ':' replaced by '_', as is normal for image property naming conventions:
+All of the properties described against the flavor could also be set against the image, with the leading ':' replaced by '_', as is normal for image property naming conventions: